ZeeshanAhmad008/Get-It-Done/README.md

 # File Roles

 - manifest.json → Defines extension settings (permissions, scripts, icons)
--

 - popup.html → The small interface you see when clicking the extension icon
--

 - popup.js → Handles user interactions (add, remove, store tasks)
--

 - background.js → Manages alarms and notifications even when popup is closed
--

 - icons/ → Provides the images used as extension icons and in notifications

  # How It Works

 - Add tasks in the popup

--
- -Each task is saved in browser storage
+- Each task is saved in browser storage

--Alarms trigger based on due times
+- Alarms trigger based on due times

--Notifications pop up to remind you
+- Notifications pop up to remind you

 # Help